 There’s no test for Obsessive-compulsive disorder.
 A health care provider makes the diagnosis after asking you about your symptoms.

 - How much time do they take up each day

 - What you do to try and ignore or suppress them

 - Whether Obsessive-compulsive disorder the related beliefs feel true to you

 - What effects do obsessions and compulsions have on your relationships and daily life

 There’s no cure for Obsessive-compulsive disorder.
 But you may be able to manage how your symptoms affect your life through medicine, therapy, or a combination of treatments.

-Cognitive behavior therapy aims to change patterns of thinking, beliefs, and behaviors that may trigger anxiety and obsessive-compulsive symptoms.
+that may trigger anxiety and obsessive-compulsive symptoms.
 This therapy uses education to promote control over symptoms.

 Exposure and response prevention (ERP):

 With this therapy, you do the thing that causes anxiety.
 Your doctor will put you in a situation designed to create anxiety or set off compulsions.
 You’ll learn to lessen and then stop your obsessive-compulsive disorder thoughts or actions.